scade-platform/swift4j/README.md

 * `io.scade.gradle.plugins.android.swiftpm` - for Java/Kotlin projects on the Android platform

+The **SwiftPM Gradle** plugin for Android takes care of the installation of the [Swift for Android](https://github.com/scade-platform/swift-android-toolchain) that allows to compile Swift code for the Android platform as well as packaging all required parts into a ready to use application.
+For more details, please follow the [Usage](#usage) section or take a look at [swift4j-examples](https://github.com/scade-platform/swift4j-examples).

 For more details on plugins configuration please refer to the plugin's [README](https://github.com/scade-platform/spm-gradle-plugin/blob/main/README.md)

-The **SwiftPM Plugin for Android** takes care of the installation of the [Swift Toolchain for Android](https://github.com/scade-platform/swift-android-toolchain) that allows to compile Swift code for the Android platform as well as packaging all required parts into a ready to use application.
-For more details, please follow the [Usage](#usage) section or take a look at [swift4j-examples](https://github.com/scade-platform/swift4j-examples).

 ## Getting Started

 ### Prerequisites

-TBD
+- macOS, Linux
+	- Swift >= 5.9
+	- Java >= 1.8

+- Android
+	- NDK 25.x (can be installed from the Android Studio)
+	- [Swift for Android](https://github.com/scade-platform/swift-android-toolchain) >= 5.10 (will be installed automatically when used with the SwiftPM Gradle plugin)

 ### Usage

 #### Swift code annotations